BeriAydin/ML-Programming-Challenge/README.md

 ```

 ## 🎯 Conclusion
 This project successfully applied **machine learning techniques** to classify data and achieve a accuracy of **84.82%**.
 The best-performing model Random Forest was selected based on **cross-validation scores**.
+The highest score that was achieved for this challange was **85.8%**.